-Mispillion Kennel Club — The Mispillion Kennel Club is now meeting at the Georgetown Chamber of Commerce, 827 E. Market St. A new facility near Milton is also being used for training classes.
-Fran Esposito and Jean Finnegan have partnered with Mispillion Kennel Club and both have experience with obedience, rally training and competition.
+Mispillion Kennel Club — The Mispillion Kennel Club is now meeting at the Georgetown Chamber of Commcerce, 827 E. Market Street.
+A new facility near Milton is also being used for training classes.
+Fran Esposito and Jean Finnegan have partnered with Mispillion Kennel Club, and both have experience with obedience and rally training and competition.
 Fall classes begin Sept.
-22. Registration information is available online at wwww.mispillionkc.org or text or call Cheryl Loveland at (302) 422-6774.
+22. Registration information is available online www.mispillionkc.org, or text or call Cheryl Loveland at (302) 542-5805.

-Optimist Club of Sussex County meets — The Optimist Club of Sussex County meets on the first and third Mondays of each month at J.D.
+Optimist Club of Sussex County meets — The Optimist Club of Sussex County meets on the first and third Mondays of each month from 5:30 to 7 p.m. at J.D.
 Shuckers in Georgetown.
 All Sussex County residents who would like to promote optimism and help children develop to their full potential are being invited to join.
 For more information, contact Sussexoptimist@gmail.com.

 Storytime/crafttime — The Selbyville Public Library will host storytime and craft time for children on a weekly basis.
 Preschool storytime is every Tuesday at 10 a.m. for children ages 2 to 6.
 Preschool craft time is every Tuesday from 11-11:45 a.m.
 Craft time for children ages 4 to 12 is every Tuesday at 4 p.m.